Stopping Domestic Violence

 - Emergency Protection Orders are short-term protective orders given to a victim by the police or a magistrate when their abuser is arrested for domestic violence.
 They are typically valid for a very short period of time, which permits the victim an opportunity to file for a longer-term protection order.

 - Protection Orders are available in every state.
 They may prevent contact altogether, limit the reasons for contact, order that the abuser keep a particular distance from the victim, order the abuser to move out of a shared residence, order the surrender of firearms by the abuser, forbid the purchase of new weapons by abusers, or order the abuser to attend counseling.

 - Restraining Orders require or forbid certain actions that are frequently similar to protection orders.

 - Criminal Protection Orders are requested in criminal court, rather than in family court.

 Which kind of protection or restraining order is available depends on the kind of court or officer to whom the request is made and what sort of process is underway.

 Where to Turn for Help

-Victims of domestic violence have a number of places they can turn for assistance.
-If they are in immediate physical danger they can call 911 for emergency assistance.
-In a non-emergency a victim can still seek the protection of the police.
-Many police departments can provide safe shelter during an investigation and can connect a victim with other important resources for their protection and support.
+Victims of domestic violence or intimate partner abuse have a number of places they can turn to in order to get help.
+If they are in immediate physical danger, they can call 911 for emergency assistance.
+In a non-emergency, a victim can still seek the protection of law enforcement.
+Many law enforcement entities make referrals to agencies and providers which can provide safe shelter during an investigation.
 Doctors, dentists, clergy, and a child's school officials can also provide assistance as mandatory reporters of domestic violence.
-Certain nonprofit organization, as well as Legal Aid, and many family law attorneys are able to assist a victim in seeking the protection of the police and courts as well as finding other resources to support someone escaping abuse.
+Certain nonprofit organizations, Legal Aid, and family law attorneys are able to assist a victim in seeking the protection of the police and courts.
+They can also help victims find other resources to support someone escaping abuse.